barbi-91/gallerywebshop/README.md

 HOW TOP RUN LOCALLY
 - 1 - download locally from git and open in Visual studio
 - 2 - set connection string in appsettings file, adjust the server name
-- 3 - use update-database to create database
+- 3 - In Package Manager Console write update-database to create database by existing migration
 - 4 - run the App

 MAINTENANCE AND HISTORY